 You know about Black Friday and Cyber Monday – but are you aware of Giving Tuesday?
 Giving Tuesday is a recent invention – so recent, it is often preceded with a hashtag.
 It was started in 2012 on the first Tuesday after Thanksgiving and has been gaining in popularity as a symbol of charity to counteract the excess commercialism of the start of the holiday shopping season.

 Regardless of the effects of Giving Tuesday, charitable giving is making an overall recovery after the hit it took during the Great Recession.
-Here are a few facts about America’s charitable giving last year.
+Here are a few facts about America's charitable giving.

 - Total Giving in Dollars – Charity Navigator notes that total gifts to charity in 2013 reached over $335 billion, continuing the trend for four straight years of increased giving with a 4.4% jump.
 Record-setting giving in 2014 ($358.38 billion), 2015 ($373.25 billion), and 2016 ($390.05 billion) beat the pre-recession (2007) mark of $349.5 billion.

-- When Do We Give? – According to the BlackBaud 2013 Charitable Giving Report, over one-third of charitable giving takes place in the last quarter of the year.
-December alone accounted for 19% of the total in 2015.
+- When Do We Give? – According to the BlackBaud 2016 Charitable Giving Report, about one-third of charitable giving takes place in the last quarter of the year.
+December alone accounted for 18% of the total in 2016.
 We assume that is likely due to the combination of reminders of need during the holiday season (such as Giving Tuesday), increased solicitations, and maximizing charitable tax deductions before the year’s end.

 - Online Giving On the Rise – The ease of online giving may be helping charitable efforts.
-It is certainly claiming a greater share of giving, growing 13% in 2015 to total 6.4% of all charitable giving.
+It is certainly claiming a greater share of giving, totaling 7.2% of all charitable giving.

 - Many Choices – Can't find a charitable organization that you like?
 If so, you are not trying very hard.
 In 2015, there were over 1.5 million charitable organizations to choose from, according to NPT.
 Maybe you are just having trouble making up your mind….